 Click the Exclusions button from the Streak Type page to access the list of excluded locations.
+From this page you can add or remove excluded locations.

-Excluding a location means a person's streak won't be broken if they missed an event or meeting at that location for the date(s) specified.
-You could use this for snow days, or other similar events that might close a campus or location.
+Just like excluding dates, you can also exclude locations.
+Excluding a location means a person's streak won't be broken if they missed an event or meeting at that location.